 cilantro, for garnish

-1. PREP THE PUMPKIN
+1. CUT THE PUMPKIN

 2. BROIL THE VEGETABLES

-Adjust the oven rack to 4 inches below broiler and preheat broiler to high.
+Adjust the oven rack to 4 inches below the broiler and preheat broiler to high.
 Cut the tomatoes, bell pepper, onion, and jalapeño into 1-inch chunks.
 Place vegetables and pumpkin chunks on a foil-lined, oiled baking sheet.
 Broil for about 8 minutes, rotating the pan until all the vegetables are charred and blackened on top.
 Reserve half the pumpkin chunks.

-3. BLEND INTO SALSA
+3. BLEND THE SALSA

 Transfer vegetables to a food processor, blender, or cup of an immersion blender.
 Add juice from 1 lime, maple syrup, salt, cumin, cinnamon, and nutmeg.
 Blend to preferred salsa consistency.
 Stir in reserved pumpkin chunks.
 Taste and adjust seasoning.
 When ready to serve, place in a microwave-safe bowl and heat gently, stirring regularly, until warm.